 CfA has also worked to uncover unethical behavior in the payday lending industry.
 In November 2015, we released a report entitled Academic Deception, which exposed the payday lending industry’s efforts to produce so-called “academic research” to promote its agenda.
 Our report revealed that the payday lending industry manufactured at least one academic study in a desperate attempt to cover up the fact that payday loans ensnare borrowers in an endless cycle of debt.

 Furthermore, in June 2015, CfA filed an open records request seeking information about a payday lending study conducted by a professor at Kennesaw State University in Georgia.
 After nearly three years of litigation, the Supreme Court of Georgia unanimously ruled in CfA’s favor and ordered the release of the requested records.
+As CfA detailed in a report entitled Academic for Hire, the records revealed that a lawyer for the payday lending industry, Hilary Miller, funded, designed, and edited the academic study defending the payday lending industry.

 Additionally, in October 2015, CfA filed an ethics complaint against 11 members of Congress alleging collusion with the payday lending industry.
 We asked the Office of Congressional Ethics to investigate these members of Congress for possible criminal and ethics violations by accepting contributions from the payday lending industry shortly before or after taking official actions in support of the industry.
 In May 2018, CfA filed another round of ethics complaints against 14 members of Congress for alleged collusion with the payday lending industry.